Social reform is rare bright spot in Saudi economic gloom

 Plans for tourist visas will boost the leisure sector, curbs on the power of the religious police may help restaurants by enabling the sexes to mingle over meals out and the economy could also benefit from education and court reform.

-Muhammad Alagil, chairman of Jarir Marketing 4190.SE, a top retailing chain, told Reuters rising female employment was one reason for a 13.4 percent increase in his company’s sales last year despite the tough economic times.
+Muhammad Alagil, chairman of Jarir Marketing, a top retailing chain, told Reuters rising female employment was one reason for a 13.4 percent increase in his company’s sales last year despite the tough economic times.

 “Women entering the workforce is really a strong tailwind for the economy,” he said, noting that a typical Saudi family could more than double its income if the wife and some of her unmarried daughters chose to work.